myrgato/jobsity-calendar/README.md

   reminder based on the city.
 - Unit test the functionality: Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
 Also, include a city.
+  > Includes also tests for deleting, deleting all, editing and E2E tests with Cypress.

 **Bonus Features**